matfilip/matfilip.github.io/readme.md

 ## Research interests

 I am a professor of mathematics at the University of Ljubljana.
 My research focuses on the classification of Fano manifolds using mirror symmetry and toric deformation theory.
-I am an organizer of the conference New Developments in Singularity Theory at IMSA Miami, <a href="https://sites.google.com/view/singularity-workshop-imsa-2026">.
+I am an organizer of the conference <a href="https://sites.google.com/view/singularity-workshop-imsa-2026">New Developments in Singularity Theory at IMSA Miami</a>.